My Sugar Struggle: Trying To Eat Healthier After Breast CancerAngela Banker

-When I was diagnosed with my cancer, I made sure I started to work on eliminating those treats.
+When I was diagnosed with breast cancer, I made sure I started to work on eliminating those treats.
 Eating more cleanly was the plan.
 It was the plan for a better life, a chance to regain the upper-hand on my health.
-Especially after hearing cancer can feed off of sugar and soy helps bond estrogen to cancer cells.
+Especially after hearing that cancer can feed off of sugar and that soy helps bond estrogen to cancer cells.

 I was good for a year.
 One year of eating the best I had eaten in many years.
 And then, my sister and grandmother had their diagnoses.
 I started to cope with my feelings by eating.
 I reverted back to the sweets I worked so hard at eliminating.
 With those extra empty calories I was consuming, I put on weight.
 Enough weight to gain fifteen pounds.
 I feel like I’m back at college – gaining the “freshman 15.”
 Fifteen pounds really isn’t much, but for my petite size, it’s more than my body can handle.
 I have more aches and pains.
 I have a hip problem that just doesn’t want to go away.
 I’m not sleeping well at night (which has often been the norm, but I’m waking up more tired than normal.)